Older workers often have an interesting career trajectory, having changed course perhaps...read more

 Does the language used in job adverts show evidence of employer bias against older workers and, if so, how can it be countered?

-Is the language used in job adverts aiding and abetting age discrimination against older workers?
+Is ageist language used in job adverts?
+Is it aiding and abetting age discrimination against older workers?

 A recent study suggests this is the case and will be of interest to those trying to counter discrimination in the hiring process.
 There has been extensive development of tools to screen job adverts for sexist language and many employers now run their job adverts through tools like Textio to check for language bias against women.
 Some have noted significant increases in the number of women applying to their jobs as a result.

 So would the same work when it comes to ageism?
 The study, Older Workers Need Not Apply?
 Ageist Language in Job Ads and Age Discrimination in Hiring, published in IZA Institute of Labour Economics claims to be the first to link age stereotypes to evidence on actual age discrimination in hiring.
 It used methods from computational linguistics and machine learning to directly identify ageist stereotypes that may underlie age discrimination in hiring, based on callbacks to older and younger job applicants who send in their cvs.